zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 While it's true that people who have time to burn writing comments have a structural advantage in internet discussions, analogous to how people with money for the best lawyers have an advantage in courts, it's odd to frame it as a matter of extracting "concessions" or "establishing [...] norm[s]", as if discussions were a form of negotiation or psychic warfare in which one achieves better results by threatening to withhold benefits from or inflict mental damage on one's counterparty.

 The difference between a court case or an internet argument on the one hand, _versus_ a negotiation or a psychic war on the other, is that arguments can be decided on the merits.
 Expensive lawyers or time to argue are helpful insofar as they help you marshal better arguments and evidence for your case, but you do have to have a case.
 It's not generally true that people who don't have a case can prevail by dint of an overwhelming resource advantage.
-Someone fanatically devoted to the belief that one-half is the correct answer to the Sleeping Beauty problem could write a Sequence of a dozen posts and tens and thousands of words covering the problem from every possible angle, and it would not cause people to say, "Well, he wrote so many words, I guess he must have a point," let alone, "Well, the thirderists didn't comment on the tenth post of the Sequence, that's a norm violation!"
+Someone fanatically devoted to the belief that one-half is the correct answer to the Sleeping Beauty problem could write a Sequence of a dozen posts and tens and thousands of words covering the problem from every possible angle, and it would not cause people to say, "Well, he wrote so many words, I guess he must have a point," let alone, "Well, the thirderists didn't comment on the tenth post of the Sequence, that's a norm violation!"[^filibuster-sequence]

+[^filibuster-sequence]: And if the Sequence became boring and repetitive as it dragged on, subsequent entries would get downvoted with few comments.

 If there _is_ such a thing as merits—and it would be surprising if the _Less Wrong_ moderators disagreed with me on that—then the case for preventing so-called "fights of attrition" dissolves.
+Who decides when an argument has become a "fight of attrition", that everything that could be said, has been said?
+The dual of "Do not try to win arguments by fights of attrition" is "Do not try to win arguments by stonewalling and censoring your opponent."
 If arguments were a zero-sum contest of psychic warfare in which it doesn't matter what was said, only who wins, then it might make sense to impose the same wordcount limit on both sides, to make it a fair fight that measures who can inflict more damage per word, rather than who has time to write more.

 But if it _does_ matter what was said (right?), and since we have a karma system to help readers prioritize their attention, there's no good reason to artificially limit how much the losers of the conflict are allowed to talk[^losers] for fear that they might eke out some concessions and let them lose less hard rather than being totally annhilated.
 The point of discussing the Sleeping Beauty problem is not in order to advise a woman how to bet on a coinflip one Monday or maybe Tuesday morning, such that, if it's now Wednesday, all subsequent discussion should be banned to prevent "relitigating" the question.
 While the discussion's [bottom line](https://www.readthesequences.com/The-Bottom-Line) could have told her how to bet, its main value is in elucidating the nature of anthropic reasoning.

 [^losers]: I'm assuming that the side with the hard power to limit speech is the one that wins.

 It's the same thing here.
 I have no illusions that the present post will result in the moderators changing their mind and reversing the Achmiz ban.
 That doesn't license censoring me to prevent "relitigating" "fights of attrition", because reversing the ban isn't the point.
 I know that I lost the social contest nine months ago.

 The point is that _I have a lot to say_ about why the ban was wrong on the merits, and the things that I have to say could have a lot of decision-relevant implications[^merit-implications] to any remaining listeners in 2026 who still [believe in](https://www.lesswrong.com/posts/duvzdffTzL3dWJcxn/believing-in-1) merits even while the ban itself remains in place.

 [^merit-implications]: _E.g._, about whether to contribute to _Less Wrong_, how much to believe highly-upvoted content on _Less Wrong_ relative to other sources, whether to donate to [Mox](https://moxsf.com/) _vs._ Lightcone Infrastructure, _&c._